Properties of independence in $\mathrm{NSOP}_3$ theories: Preliminaries

-Both $\ind^{i}$ and $\ind^{u}$ have right extension, but it is sometimes advantageous to work with coheir Morley sequences rather than general invariant Morley sequences because $\ind^{u}$ is also known to have left extensions.
+Both $\ind^{i}$ and $\ind^{u}$ have right extension, but it is sometimes advantageous to work with coheir Morley sequences rather than general invariant Morley sequences because $\ind^{u}$ is also known to have left extension.